marijnh/Eloquent-JavaScript/21_skillsharing.md

 ((connection))s for arbitrary data exchange.
 But using them properly is somewhat tricky.

-In this chapter, we will use a simpler technique—((long polling))—where clients continuously ask the server for new information using regular HTTP requests, and the server stalls its answer when it has nothing new to report.
+In this chapter, we use a simpler technique—((long polling))—where clients continuously ask the server for new information using regular HTTP requests, and the server stalls its answer when it has nothing new to report.

 {{index "live view"}}